ColeLab/ColeAnticevicNetPartition/README.md

 - ColeAnticevicNetPartition_OtherScenes.wb.scene - Alternative scenes for use with Connectome Workbench.
 These were separated from the main scene file to accommodate computers with low amounts of RAM.
 - cortex_community_order.mat - The order the Glasser parcels should be in to reveal the community structure identified by this network partition, in MATLAB format.
 Note that this file assumes you have the left hemisphere Glasser parcellation regions first, followed by the right hemisphere regions.
 - cortex_community_order.txt - Same as the previous file, but in text format.
+- cortex_subcortex_community_order.mat - The order of all 718 regions (cortex+subcortex), sorted by network affiliation, in MATLAB format.
+- cortex_subcortex_community_order.txt - The order of all 718 regions (cortex+subcortex), sorted by network affiliation, in plain text format.
+- cortex_subcortex_parcel_network_assignments.mat - A vector of numbers, one per cortex+subcortex parcel, indicating which network that parcel was assigned to in the network partition (in MATLAB format).
+(Parcel order: L first, R second.)
+- cortex_subcortex_parcel_network_assignments.txt - Same as the previous file, but in text format.
 - [LoadParcellatedDataInMatlab_Example.m](LoadParcellatedDataInMatlab_Example.m) - Example of how to parcellate CIFTI fMRI data and load it into MATLAB
 - [LoadParcellatedDataInMatlab_Example_cortexonly.m](LoadParcellatedDataInMatlab_Example_cortexonly.m) - Example of how to parcellate CIFTI fMRI data and load it into MATLAB, using cortical parcels only (no subcortical parcels)
 - network_labelfile.txt - The labels for each network, along with color information (RGBA value).
-- cortex_parcel_network_assignments.mat - A vector of numbers, one per parcel, indicating which network that parcel was assigned to in the network partition (in MATLAB format).
+- cortex_parcel_network_assignments.mat - A vector of numbers, one per cortical parcel, indicating which network that parcel was assigned to in the network partition (in MATLAB format).
 (Parcel order: L first, R second.)
 - cortex_parcel_network_assignments.txt - Same as the previous file, but in text format.
 -  CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_netassignments_LR.dlabel.nii - Cortex + subcortex (whole-brain) network assignments.
 Global signal regression (GSR) applied to subcortical voxels as a preprocessing step.
 - CortexSubcortex_ColeAnticevic_NetPartition_wSubcorGSR_parcels_LR.dlabel.nii - Same as above, but at the parcel level (rather than the network assignment level).